drupke/ifsred/README.txt

 - Drop-in replacements for GFEXTRACT, GFTRANSFORM, GMOSAIC, and GSCALIBRATE in the v1.12 release of the Gemini IRAF package.
 These permit the propagation of a variance plane.
+These capabilities are incorporated in newer versions of the Gemini IRAF package.
 - A routine to create a map of the GMOS image plane prior to resampling from hexagonal to square pixels.
 - Routine to remove scattered light from NIFS data.